Operaconga14/color-genfile/README.md

 Color-Genfile is an npm package cli that helps you to generate different colors of your choice and generate it into a css or scss file for Html, Angular etc.

-## Usage
+## Installation and Usage
-* Install the package with "npm install -g color-genfile".
+* Install the package with "<strong>npm install -g color-genfile</strong>".
-* Type command cfg to start creating the color file.
+* Type command <strong>cfg</strong> to start creating the color file.
 * type the directory you want to create the file Make sure it is a working directory.

+## NB: Windows users
+* To install and run the cli on Windows you have to "<strong>Set-Execution Policy RemoteSigned</strong> on your command line
+* it will you will be be ask some questions read caefully and reply with Y and enter

 ## Configuration